illiteratewaffle/RetroArcade/use_case_descriptions.md

 2. Click on the text box marked password.
 3. Player types in the new password.
 4. Press Enter.
-5. Once submitted, verified to be a unique username in the system and then added to player profile to replace the old password.
+5. Once submitted, verified to be a unique password in the system and then added to player profile to replace the old password.

 **Post conditions:** Profile is updated to have the new password attached to it.